lbernick/tekton-dogfood/cd/README.md

 Contents:
 - vanilla_tekton: implementation using Tekton Triggers and Pipelines
-- workflows (TODO): implementation using Tekton workflows
 - flux: implementation using Flux CD
 - knative: implementation using knative eventing
+- pipelinesascode: implementation using RedHat Pipelines as Code